jonathancraddock/mootparadox_grav/pages/02.hiking/helvellyn-and-the-grisedale-horseshoe/default.md

 It was the scene below, from near Grisedale Beck, that reminded me what I have always looked for in a Lakeland walk.
 The high, craggy fells - not the sheep!
 The day was destined to end in darkness and fog, navigating off Arniston Crag with a headtorch.
 Not my original plan, but a lesson in always being prepared.

+!!!!
+A 20km circular route, starting in Patterdale. (_Wainwright Book 1: The Eastern Fells_)

 ===

 I began this project of Wainwright Bagging in August 2010 with a clean slate; I can't remember which summits I visited 20 years ago.
 I began with the Northern Fells.
 Blencathra will always be a personal favourite, and I'm sure I'm not alone in that, but Helvellyn was probably the first mountain I ever wanted to climb.
 For many, it's probably the first (or only!) summit they would think about.